-When a person has chronic kidney disease (CKD), it means their kidneys are no longer able to remove waste effectively from their body or to balance their fluids.
-Kidney failure, or end stage kidney disease (ESKD), happens when kidneys function at or below 10 to 15 percent, which is not enough to live without dialysis or a kidney transplant.
+When a person has chronic kidney disease (CKD), their kidneys are no longer able to remove waste effectively from their body or to balance their fluids.
+Kidney failure, or end stage kidney disease (ESKD), happens when kidneys function at or below 10 to 15%, which is not enough to live without dialysis or a kidney transplant.

 1 in 3

-People with kidney disease who don’t know they have it4
+People with very low kidney function don’t know they have CKD1

 Visit our Environmental, Social and Governance (ESG) Reporting Hub for information on our ESG reports.